MarieAugerMethe/InformedHSA/README.md

 This repository contains the code and data associated with the article:

-Auger-Méthé, M, F Dupont, A Eby, KH Elliott, N Hussey, DA Lyons, M Marcoux, A Patterson, S Shadloo, and CR Shuert (2025) Including fitness and health proxies can alter our understanding of habitat selection.
+Auger-Méthé, M, F Dupont, A Eby, KH Elliott, NE Hussey, DA Lyons, M Marcoux, A Patterson, S Shadloo, and CR Shuert (2025) Including fitness and health proxies can alter our understanding of habitat selection.
 Preprint available on bioRxiv.